whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 I had an urge to protect the forest, an urge I couldn't ignore even if I wanted.
 I was too full of gratitude, too aware of the nonhumans' gifts to me and to each other, too aware of the divinity that lives in them just as it lives in me and all people -- so I couldn't ignore that urge to stand up for the rivers and forests I loved.

 There may be many ways to cultivate passion and deep connection with others.
 But this deep gratitude helped me feel a love in my heart and desire to serve nonhumans I'd never experienced before.
 Earlier in life, I didn't give my sacred gifts to the nonhumans, and I didn't stand for what's right and protect them.
-But cultivating this practical, aware gratitude helped me get on a good path.
+Cultivating this practical, aware gratitude helped me get on a good path.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #22<br/>Learn to receive the tangible gifts of the Earth</div>
 <div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, or eat wild foods?
 Or build a house of natural materials, or make fire by rubbing sticks together?
 Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to receive them with gratitude.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
 Whatever it is, follow that curiosity.
 Learn how to make fire, or forage local foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>